-PSP is owned by the City of Palm Springs.
-PSP is managed by City of Palm Springs staff under the direction of the City Manager.
-The Airport Commission serves PSP as an advisory body to City Council and consists of 19 members that are appointed by City Council:
+The City of Palm Springs owns PSP.
+City of Palm Springs staff manages PSP under the direction of the City Manager.
+The Airport Commission serves PSP as an advisory body to City Council and consists of 19 members appointed by City Council: